Welcome to Soroptimist International

 This is the signature program of Soroptimist.
 This cash award assists women who serve as primary wage earners for their families with financial resources to offset costs associated to attaining higher education or additional skills/training in order to support their family.

-We are still accepting applications.
+We are now accepting applications for our 2019 Live Your Dream Awards.
 Download application or contact Darlene Jamieson, Awards Chair, for more info.
 Darlene at 604-341-5523

 Send your completed application to Darlene at firstname.lastname@example.org